Theoretical Foundations of Conformal Prediction: Problem formulation and background

 where the probability is calculated with respect to $(X_1,Y_1),\dots,(X_{n+1},Y_{n+1})\iidsim P$.
 Note that while we refer to $\cC$ as a `confidence interval', it may not necessarily return sets that are intervals---that is, $\cC(X_{n+1})\subseteq\cY$ might be a region comprised of multiple disconnected intervals.

 A key question is whether~\eqref{eqn:DF_confidence_regression} can be achieved while still producing a confidence interval with vanishing width.
-We phrase this question informally as follows: \begin{quote} For i.i.d.\ data in $\cX\times\cY$, is there any $\cC$ that satisfies distribution-free validity~\eqref{eqn:DF_confidence_regression}, and also satisfies $\E[\textnormal{Leb}(\cC(X_{n+1}))]\to0$ for `nice' distributions $P$? \end{quote} Recall from our discussion at the beginning of this chapter that in classical settings, a confidence interval for $\mu_P(x)$ can have vanishing width as $n\to\infty$.
+We phrase this question informally as follows: \begin{quote} For i.i.d.\ data in $\cX\times\cY$, is there any $\cC$ that satisfies distribution-free validity~\eqref{eqn:DF_confidence_regression}, and also satisfies $\E[\textnormal{Leb}(\cC(X_{n+1}))]\to0$ for `nice' distributions $P$? \end{quote} In classical settings such as parametric models, a confidence interval for $\mu_P(x)$ can have vanishing width as $n\to\infty$.
 Our key question asks if it is possible to achieve the informativeness of these classical constructions while simultaneously achieving distribution-free validity.